-Hospice/palliative care nurse
+Hospice or palliative care nurse

 Home care nurse

-Psychiatric/mental health nurse
+Psychiatric or mental health nurse

 Psychiatric nurses treat patients with conditions such as schizophrenia, bipolar disorder, and depression.

 Do you love helping the littlest of patients?
 Have you considered a career in the pediatric field?
 Here are a few of the most popular positions!

 - Generally, pediatric nurses care for children from birth through adolescence.
 They can work in a variety of settings including hospitals, home care, physicians’ offices, rehab facilities, and more.
 Experience a day in the life of Pediatric Home Care nurse, Danny.

 Labor and delivery staff nurse

 School nurses provide health screenings, dispense medication, treat minor illnesses and injuries, all while getting to know students.

 Critical care nurse

 An oncology nurse provides care for people with cancer and those at risk of getting the disease.
 They monitor physical conditions and administer chemotherapy and other treatments.

 A staff nurse provides direct patient care in a hospital or other facility setting.

 Out of all the career paths in nursing, what’s your perfect fit?
 If meaningful one-on-one care, flexible schedules, and career advancement are important to you, consider a career in home care nursing with BAYADA.
 We take care to match you with clients who fit your skills, interests, and personality.
 Enjoy full- and part-time opportunities in a variety of areas including pediatrics, adult private duty nursing, hospice, and home health senior care.